mcloughlan/algo-notes/docs/Algorithms.md

 - Is this redefining the notion of thinking?
 - Is it possible for a computer suitably programmed to imitate the language and behaviour of a human?
 - Is there a theoretical limit on what a computer can input or output in the way of language?
-- Is intelligence merely a set of instructions (A [[Computer Science#Turing machine|Turing machine]]), or a magical spark?
+- Is intelligence merely a set of instructions (A [Turing machine](computer-science.md#turing-machine)), or a magical spark?

-With respect to a [[Computer Science#Turing machine|Turing machine]], it seems possible for AI to pass this test.
-See [[#The Chinese Room Experiment]].
+With respect to a [Turing machine](computer-science.md#turing-machine), it seems possible for AI to pass this test.
+See [The Chinese Room Experiment](#the-chinese-room-experiment).
 According to Turing, a Turing test is a sufficient indicator of intelligence.
 Therefore a computer that is suitably programmed is capable of passing the Turing test.

 **Is passing a Behaviour/Language test evidence of Intelligence?**